maiska/qubes-doc.rtd/user/advanced-topics/bind-dirs.rst

 ----------------------

 Custom persist is an optional advanced feature allowing the creation of minimal state AppVM.
-The purpose of such an AppVM is to avoid unwanted data to persist as much as possible by the disabling the ability to configure persistence from the VM itself.
-When enabled, the following happens: * ``/rw/config/rc.local`` is no longer executed * ``/rw/config/qubes-firewall-user-script`` is ignored * ``/rw/config/suspend-module-blacklist`` is ignored * User bind dirs defined in ``/rw/config/qubes-bind-dirs.d`` are no longer read * ``/home`` and ``/user/local`` are not persistent anymore unless explicitly configured.
+The purpose of such an AppVM is to avoid unwanted data to persist as much as possible by disabling the ability to configure persistence from the VM itself.
+When enabled, the following happens:

+- ``/rw/config/rc.local`` is no longer executed

+- ``/rw/config/qubes-firewall-user-script`` is ignored

+- ``/rw/config/suspend-module-blacklist`` is ignored

+- User bind dirs defined in ``/rw/config/qubes-bind-dirs.d`` are no longer read

+- ``/home`` and ``/user/local`` are not persistent anymore unless explicitly configured.

 Bind dirs are obviously still supported but this must be configured either in the template (``/usr/lib/qubes-bind-dirs.d`` and ``/etc/qubes-bind-dirs.d``) or from dom0 using ``qvm-features``.
 The bind dirs declaration must be done this way: ``qvm-features <VMNAME> custom-persist.<ARBITRARY NAME> [PRE-CREATION SETTINGS]<PATH>``